epifanio/ecoop/ecoop_install/README.md

     exit
 ```

-* download and install the local environment (log in as normal USER)
+* download and install the local environment (log in as non-root USER)

 * chose a directory where you want the local environment installed, better if the directory is accessible from more users e.g.:  /home/localenv  (be sure the directory exist and is writable)